Theresa Eslund

-Theresa Eslund (born 20 July 1986) is a Danish former professional footballer who played as a defender for Brøndby IF in the Danish A-Liga and the Danish national team.
-She is currently the Brøndby IF Head of Player Development.
+Theresa Eslund (born 20 July 1986) is a Danish football coach and former professional footballer who played as a defender for Brøndby IF in the Danish A-Liga and the Danish national team.
+Eslund works as the Brøndby IF Assistant Coach and Head of Player Development, the former Eslund's first full-time position with the club.

 Eslund previously played for Reign FC of the American National Women's Soccer League, Melbourne City of the Australian W-League, and Vålerenga in Norway's Toppserien.
 She was named Danish Women's Footballer of the Year in 2012.
 Eslund announced her player retirement in 2021, after more than 20 years as a footballer.

 Early life

 Raised in Valby, Eslund began playing football at age six on a team known as Rikken.

 Club career

 Brøndby IF, 2009–2016

 In 2012, Eslund was named Danish Women's Footballer of the Year after helping Brøndby IF to a league and cup double.

 Vålerenga, 2017

 In January 2017, Eslund signed with Norwegian club, Vålerenga in Oslo, marking her first time playing for a foreign club.
 Eslund made 22 appearances for Vålerenga and scored two goals during the 2017 season.
 She scored her first goal for Vålerenga in the 47th minute of a match against Kolbotn resulting in a 2–0 win.
 The club finished in seventh place with a record.
 Eslund was named one of the top 200 players in the world for 2017 by The Offside Rule, a podcast by The Guardian.